Handyman contractors in

 Do I need a license to work as a handyman in Stamford, CT?

-Yes, Connecticut requires a Home Improvement Contractor (HIC) license for any job over $200.
-License requires written exam, $300 fee, and annual $75 renewal per CT Department of Consumer Protection.
+Yes, Connecticut requires a Home Improvement Contractor License for any job over $200.
+You must pass a written exam, provide financial statements, and maintain a $20,000 surety bond according to Connecticut Department of Consumer Protection.

-What's the average cost for handyman services in Stamford?
+What's the typical cost for handyman services in Stamford?

-How long does it take to get permits in Stamford?
+How long does it take to get a handyman contractor license in Connecticut?

 What insurance do handyman contractors need in Connecticut?